 I am the lead on Placement-Based learning in the Department of Philosophy at the University of Birmingham.
 Since the UoB website can sometimes be a bit moody, I made this page to inform interested students and placement organisations.

-- These Placements are for Postgraduate students
+- These Placement opportunities are for Postgraduate students

-- Placements are either 80 or 160 hours
+- Placements are either 80 or 160 hours (minimally)

 - During the placement, students should undertake tasks that are appropriate for a Postgraduate course